 Asbestos may also be “friable” or “non-friable”:

 When handled, asbestos can separate into microscopic-size particles that remain in the air and are easily inhaled.
 Persons occupationally exposed to asbestos have developed several types of life-threatening diseases, including asbestosis, lung cancer and mesothelioma.
 Although the use of asbestos and asbestos products has dramatically decreased in recent years, they are still found in many residential and commercial settings and continue to pose a health risk to workers and others.
-Check out this comprehensive list of asbestos-containing-products.

 Asbestos has been used since the late 1800s in commercial applications and the use increased greatly throughout World War II.
+Asbestos was used in military ships, vehicles and aircraft until the 1970s and many thousands of those who served in the military were exposed.

 Before experts knew that the inhalation of asbestos fibers caused several deadly diseases- including asbestosis, a progressive and often fatal lung disease, and lung and other cancers- asbestos was used in a large number of building materials and other products because of its strength, flame resistance, and insulating properties.
 Asbestos was used in asbestos-cement pipe and sheeting, floor and roofing felts, dry wall, floor tiles, spray on ceiling coatings, and packing materials.